 Your library is here to help you get the most from your studies by offering you a range of support and services.

-You'll find libraries on the following campuses: Fielden, Harpurhey, Nicholls, Northenden, Openshaw, Shena Simon, St. John’s and Wythenshawe
+You'll find libraries on the following campuses: Harpurhey, Openshaw, Shena Simon, Wythenshawe and City Campus Manchester.

 Our library support and services include:

 Resources - Such as ebooks, journals, textbooks and databases to support your course.
-You can browse the books or arrange to collect them at your convenience using our click and collect service.
-All our resources are easily searched by our one stop discovery service here.
+All our resources are easily searched by our one stop discovery service.

 Study skills help – Support online and face-to-face on topics such as essay writing, referencing and research skills.

-Subject guides – A list of recommended online resources to support your subject; available here.
+Subject guides – A list of recommended online resources to support your subject.

-Basic IT support - Assistance with logging in, changing password, help using Teams, Excel and Word, and much more.
+Basic IT support - Assistance with logging in, changing password, support using Teams, Excel and Word, printing and much more.

-Access to study spaces - Access to spaces including PCs, laptops, wellbeing areas to relax and take a break from study.
+Study spaces - Access to spaces including PCs, laptops, wellbeing areas to relax and take a break from study.